 According to Schertz Animal Hospital, the only way to tell if your cat is part Maine Coon is to have your cat genetically tested.
 Genetic tests for cats use saliva or blood to provide an estimate of your cat’s breed.
 You can order the test and have a kit shipped to you, or our veterinarian might have tests at their office and could perform the testing for you.
 It typically takes about six to eight weeks before you’ll receive your results, so you’ll need to be patient.

 Your vet might also be able to help you identify common Maine Coon characteristics in your cat.
 You can look for features like a long coat that sheds often, a large size up to 16 inches tall, and a highly social nature.
 While these features can’t confirm that your cat is a Maine Coon mix, they can help to narrow down some options and might suggest that it’s worth having some genetic testing done to confirm your suspicions.

-If you adopted your cat from a shelter, read the documents that you received during the adoption process.
+If you adopted your cat from a shelter[/internal-link], read the documents that you received during the adoption process.
 Some shelters that take in litters may know what the mother’s breed was, and if the mother was a Maine Coon, that will confirm your suspicions.
 Other times, shelters have very limited information on a cat’s background, so you may or may not be able to confirm your cat’s breed through that paperwork.